Lane Change Intention Prediction of two distinct Populations using a Transformer: Problem Definition and Input Data

 \subsection{Scenario Definition}

 This work focuses on highway scenarios.
-The objective is to predict the behavior of a single vehicle (called target vehicle) and in doing so its surrounding environment will also be taken in consideration, see Fig. \ref{fig:scenario}.
+The objective is to predict the behavior of a single vehicle called target vehicle.
+In doing so its surrounding environment will also be taken in consideration, see Fig. \ref{fig:scenario}.
 A maximum of eight surrounding vehicles will be taken in consideration.
-Both the datasets under consideration present a small number of frames for which two vehicles are listed as alongside on the same side.
+Both datasets (exiD and Hongkong) include a small number of frames for which two vehicles are listed as alongside on the same lane.
 This happens due to how the data was processed.
 Given the small amount of data which these cases make up, they were not taken in consideration for prediction (the relative target vehicles are still used as surrounding vehicles for other target vehicles though).
-Surrounding vehicles driving on an on-ramp or off-ramp are considered only if their lateral distance to the target vehicles (as it will be defined later) is smaller or equal to $6.0$m to account for complex road structures.
+Surrounding vehicles driving on an on-ramp or off-ramp are considered only if their lateral distance to the target vehicles is smaller or equal to $6.0$ m to account for complex road structures.